 The Offertory collection will not take place, containers will be available next to the doors for your offering.
 Live streaming may be in effect during Mass.

-If you do not wish to be at risk of being filmed, please inform your parish priest or designated person prior to visiting the church.
+If you do not wish to be at risk of being filmed, please inform one of the stewards when entering the church.